-The Program of Physics provides students with a thorough background in general physics for the science or technology major and provides training in the elements of physics for secondary school science teachers.
+The Program of Physics provides students with a thorough background in general physics for science or technology majors and provides training in the elements of physics for secondary school science teachers.
 Mathematics and Physics majors, with a concentration in physics, are provided with a firm, effective foundation for graduate study, a successful career in high technology industries, and for a research career.

-The versatility of physics, a foundation to many science, technological, and interdisciplinary fields and professions, opens numerous options to a holder of the bachelor's degree in physics.
-Physics majors can tailor their curriculum to prepare for a career or advanced studies and research in physics, quantum chemistry, most engineering fields (electrical, mechanical, or material engineering), medicine (including biophysics), and patent law to name a few.
+The versatility of physics, a foundation to many science, technological, engineering and interdisciplinary fields opens numerous options to a holder of the bachelor's degree in Mathematics and Physics, with a Physics concentration.
+These majors can tailor their curriculum to prepare for a career or advanced studies and research in physics, quantum chemistry, most engineering fields (electrical, mechanical, or materials engineering), medicine (including biophysics), and patent law.
 Materials science, telecommunications, and many interdisciplinary sciences and technologies rest on physics.
 Students should consult their program advisors for the selection and proper sequencing of courses.

 The program also offers the Master of Science degree in Mathematics and Physics, with a concentration in Physics.
-Further, it provide graduate, physics courses for students enrolled in the Philosophy Doctorate (Ph.D.) degree program in Mathematics and Science Education- for Physics Education- in the event where they do not hold a Master of Science degree in Mathematics and Physics, with a Physics concentration, or equivalent.
+Further, it provides graduate courses in Physics for students enrolled in the Philosophy Doctorate (Ph.D.) degree program in Science and Mathematics Education in the event where they do not hold a Master of Science degree in Mathematics and Physics, with a Physics concentration, or equivalent.